 There are 3 addresses in Paris: Place de Trocadéro, Place de Vosges and Place du Tertre.

 Le Relais Gascon is probably best known for their giant salads.
 These come with potato chips having garlic flavor and are simply delicious.
 We recommend going here for a lunch, after visiting the Montmartre and Sacre-Coeur area.
 The restaurant is around the corner from the Square Rictus where you find the famous “I Love You Wall“.

 Second on our list is Tribeca.
 Our favorite place for their “Camembert roti aux truffes”.
 It’s melted cheese with truffle sauce and salad.
 You can eat it with fresh traditional baguette and a proper red wine.

 Tribeca Paris is very close to our favorite ice cream shop Amorino.
 If you go there, try the chocolate flavor called Inimitable.

 If you have time to try Café Louis-Philippe, we recommend the oysters and the cherry sauce duck filet.
 They also have the very French escargotswith pesto filling.
 A delight !

 The restaurant is very close to the Ile Saint Louis and Le Marais area.
 So you can explore those places easily.

 Finding the right souvenirs to bring back from your Paris trip can take a lot of your visiting time.
-This is why, buying souvenirs online is the best way, especially if you are looking for unique gifts from Paris.
+Check out this quick guide about the best places to buy Parisian souvenirs.

 I hope the tips about these unique romantic things to do in Paris, were useful.
 If you think that something interesting should make the list, let us know in the comments below.